quicwg/base-drafts/draft-ietf-quic-tls.md

 part of packet processing, but this creates a timing signal that can be used by an attacker to learn when key updates happen and thus the value of the Key Phase bit in certain packets.
-Endpoints SHOULD instead defer the creation of the next set of packet protection keys until some time after a key update completes, up to three times the PTO; see {{old-keys-recv}}.
+Endpoints SHOULD instead defer the creation of the next set of receive packet protection keys until some time after a key update completes, up to three times the PTO; see {{old-keys-recv}}.

 Once generated, the next set of packet protection keys SHOULD be retained, even if the packet that was received was subsequently discarded.
 Packets containing